- Capturing the image

 One of these factors is focal length.
 Increasing focal length not only magnifies the subject − it also magnifies the effects of camera shake.
 A useful guide is that you should use a shutter speed at least equal to the reciprocal of the focal length when holding the camera and lens by hand.
 So if the focal length of the lens is 200mm, the shutter speed should be at least 1/200th of a second.

-More recent IS lenses have improved their effectiveness, giving a three-step, or even a four-step gain.
+More recent IS lenses have improved their effectiveness, giving a three-step, four-step or a five-step gain (a five-step gain is found in the EF200mm f/2L IS USM lens).
 A four-step gain means that shooting with a shutter speed of 1/15th of a second with image stabilisation gives the same image sharpness as shooting at 1/250th of a second without image stabilisation.

 Recent lenses also have the IS system up and running within 0.5 second of partial pressure on the shutter button, rather than the 1 second delay with earlier lenses.

 Keep in mind that image stabilisation only reduces the effect of camera shake − it has no effect on subject movement.